-(November 17, 2019, Toronto) 400 guests attended the 2019 Chinese Canadian Legend Award Gala, organized by the Chinese Canadian Legends Association (CCLA) last night (Nov.
-16).
-Celebrating the Award’s 20th Anniversary with the theme – “Into a New Era, On with the Legends”, the event took place at the Sheraton Parkway hotel where 6 recipients of the 2019 Chinese Canadian Legend Award were presented with the Award.
-The recipients, in alphabetical order, are: Rev. Dr. Sam Chan, Mr. Keith Kwan, Mr. Tim Kwan, Dr. Robert Lee, Dr. Dominique Shum-Tim, and Ms. Bing Wu.
+(October 29, 2022, Toronto) Over 300 guests attended the 2022 Chinese Canadian Legend Award Gala, organized by the Chinese Canadian Legends Association (CCLA).
+Celebrating the Award’s 21st Anniversary with the theme – “Life Go On, Love wins All”, the event took place at the Sheraton Parkway hotel where 6 recipients of the 2022 Chinese Canadian Legend Award were presented with the Award.
+The recipients, in alphabetical order, are: Arlene Chan, Chan Hon Goh, Rev. Danny Leung, Selwyn Lo, Dr. Theresa Tam and Lenny Wong.

 Mr. Dennis Au-Yeung, another Organizing Committee Co-chair, points out that, “The recipients are all Canadians who are worthy of praise.
 We hope that through the annual award, the unique values and beliefs, the fighting spirit and giving culture of Chinese Canadian immigrants will be passed onto the next generation growing up in the West.”

 Since 2000, a total of 124 outstanding individuals have been awarded and 20 books were published to showcase their legendary stories.
 Mr. Stephen Siu, Chair of the Editorial Committee, stresses the importance of the book: “The Award has made its mark in history by recording and publishing stories of distinguished Chinese Canadians.
 Their inspiring stories will become invaluable future reference for research on Chinese Canadian immigrants and motivation for future change in the community.
-We have a good editorial team this year with Annie Jin and Clorie Ng as Chinese writers and the English versions written by Connie Woo and Dan Woo.
+We have a good editorial team this year with Annie Jin and Clorie Ng as Chinese writers and the English versions written by Louisa Yue-Chan.
 The stories are fascinating and highly readable.”